powergun/hsAlgorithms/queuess/README.md

 > The goal is to maintain the invariant that f is empty only if r is
 > also empty (i.e., the entire queue is empty).

+### amortized tail() and snoc(), O(1), using banker's method

+P/53

+> Using the banker's method, we maintain a credit invariant that every
+> element in the rear list is associated with a single credit.